 Mansuetti, president of Robert Bosch LLC, started his journey at Bosch working on electric fuel pumps.
 Mansuetti, the President of Bosch, talked to Lou Ann Hammond, CEO, www.drivingthenation.com, about Bosch automotive supplies.

-Bosch is a $72 Billion non-profit business, or Stiftung as it is known is Germany, global company, up 9 percent over 2010.
-Many people know Bosch as a household appliance supplier, some as a solar panel supplier, but 60 percent of Bosch’s revenue comes from automotive original equipment.
+Bosch is a $72 Billion non-profit business, or Stiftung, as it is known, in Germany, global company, up 9 percent over 2010.
+Many people know Bosch as a household appliance supplier, some as a solar panel supplier, but 60 percent of Bosch’s revenue comes from original automotive equipment.

 Mansuetti said that Bosch spent more than 4 billion euros ($5.8 billion) for research and development in 2011, and applied for over 4,100 patents worldwide.
 That’s 8.1 percent of the gross revenue of Bosch, with nearly 3.3 billion euros in the Automotive Technology sector alone.

 The U.S. federal government instituted new fuel economy regulations that require car companies to reach a greenhouse gas equivalent corporate average fuel economy (CAFE) of 54.5 miles per gallon (mpg) by 2025.
 Bosch is creating technologically advanced systems that will be instrumental in helping those OEMs meet these new requirements.

 It would be easy to create technology that just improved fuel efficiency, but consumers want infotainment, and governments want safety, and there are people that still want performance and driver comfort.
 It is a delicate balance, and Bosch is dancing with the stars to make it happen.